Duff Brumley

 Duff Lechaun Brumley (born August 25, 1970) is a retired Major League Baseball player who pitched a single season for the Texas Rangers.
 Brumley spent a further ten seasons in the minor league systems of the St. Louis Cardinals, Cincinnati Reds, Seattle Mariners and Philadelphia Phillies.

+Since September of 2017, Duff Brumley has been employed with the State of Tennessee.